Deep Past 2. Coming Up For Air

 Britain from the Paleocopter

-Over time, temperatures dropped, sea levels fell and gradually those layers started to emerge as land, with palm trees, crocodiles and large, carnivorous, flightless birds.
+As time passed, temperatures dropped, sea levels fell, and gradually those layers started to emerge as land, with palm trees, crocodiles and large, carnivorous, flightless birds.

 ....and from a tree?

 The forces of erosion then got to work.
-Rain is acidic enough to slowly erode soft rocks made of alkaline Calcium Carbonate and the rivers did what rivers do, cutting valleys and carrying away lots of the soft rock in the process.
-Some of it would have ended up as the layers of clay muck in the valleys.
+Rain is acidic enough to slowly erode soft rocks made of alkaline calcium carbonate, and the rivers did what rivers do, cutting valleys and carrying away lots of the soft rock and depositing it as layers of clay and mud in the valleys.

-This pattern is broadly reflected in the lie of the land today as you can see from the diagrammatic map below.
-The blue in the North West is mudstone and limestone.
-The light green is chalk and the thin dark green belt is sandstones which preceded it and which is more resistant to erosion.
-Finally the gravel and mud, coloured brown, collecting in the Thames Basin which not only received a lot of the stuff brought down by the river system, but was also frequently submerged as an inlet of the sea.
+This pattern is broadly reflected in the lie of the land today, as you can see from the diagrammatic map below.
+The blue in the Northwest is mudstone and limestone, which is the oldest layer.
+Then came the thin dark green belt of sandstone, and finally the light green belt is the white chalk.
+(I love it so much; it gets its own post later!)
+Finally, the gravel and mud, coloured brown here, collected in the Thames Basin, which not only received a lot of the stuff brought down by the river system but also spent a lot of time as an inlet of the sea.

 The Bedrocks of SE England today

-Even on higher ground, you can find traces of the old sea bed and coastlines in some surprising places.
+Even on higher ground, you can find traces of the old seabed and coastlines in some surprising places.
 More on this in the next post.
-Entertainingly, while building a tunnel for HS2 in Ruislip, a stretch of what was once tropical beach was discovered 30m below the surface.
-Maybe Ruislip has some mystical memory of its past, as witnessed by Leslie's Thomas 1974 novel (below) and the Tropic nightclub at Wealdstone's Football ground at Grosvenor Vale.
-(This blog covers contemporary London after all!) .
+Entertainingly, while building a tunnel for HS2 in Ruislip, a stretch of what was once a tropical beach was discovered 30 m below the surface.
+Maybe Ruislip has some mystical memory of its past, as witnessed by Leslie Thomas' 1974 novel (below) and the 'Tropic' nightclub at Wealdstone's football ground at Grosvenor Vale.

 A few things in passing.

 First, the sea inlet or estuary referred to as the Thames Basin didn't actually contain the Thames for much of this time.
-It was a creation of the folding of the rocks, which created a trough which the river subsequently occupied.
-The pattern of rivers has changed a lot; check out: Ancient English River Systems (NB.
-We are somewhere around the Miocene here).
-As you can see, the Thames is just a pale shadow of its former self which once flowed further to the North, joining the Rhine on the way to the North Sea.
+The folding of the rock layers created the syncline, or trough, which the river subsequently occupied.
+The pattern of rivers has changed a lot; if you are interested, check out Ancient English River Systems (NB.
+We are somewhere around the Miocene here.)
+As you can see, the Thames is just a pale shadow of a mighty ancestor which once flowed further north, joining the Rhine on the way to the North Sea.

 Secondly, what is now England was still joined to France.
-The first Brexit was to be a long time coming.
+The first Brexit was a long time coming.

-At the end of this period there are still a lot of changes to come but South East England is taking shape.
-It has found the parking spot which it now occupies and even though the shape of the hills and valleys and the surface coverings will change, the building blocks are in place.
-The sculpting of the hills has begun and the valleys are being cut.
+At the end of this period, there are still a lot of changes to come, but South East England is taking shape.
+It has found the parking spot which it now occupies, and even though the sculpting of the hills has just begun and the valleys are still being cut, the building blocks are in place.

-The next post in the series : Link The Mud
+The next post in the series: Link Mud

 Comments